mohdhumaidd19/prime-vision-21/README.md

 Using the interface, you can press "Play" button to start object detection on the sample video.

- ###  Usage
+#  How to Use

-1. Upload a video using the "Upload Video" button.
+1. **Upload a video**: Use the "Upload Video" button to upload your video.
-2. Play the video to see real-time object detection.
+2.  **Play the video**: Watch the video to see real-time object detection in action.
-3. Click on the highlighted objects to view related products on Amazon.
+3.  **Interact with Objects**: Click on the highlighted objects to view related products on Amazon